 and more concise sentences would facilitate reading.

-Response 1-10
+Response 1-10 DONE

 The sentence is grammatically correct.
-Thus, this becomess a matter of taste, and one in which we disagree with the Reviewer (and the Reviewer should note that not all readers would agree with his/her comments that a simple sentence structure is always superior).
+Thus, this becomes a matter of taste, and one in which we disagree with the Reviewer (and the Reviewer should note that not all readers would agree with his/her comments that a simple sentence structure is always superior).
 We have nevertheless altered this sentence (and others) to provide an overall shorter sentence structure.

 Changes 1-10